freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 - If using a zipper in the waistband the greater overhang will need to be trimmed to the seam allowance.

 __Zipper in Waistband__
 - If inserting a zipper into the waistband now is the time to do so, attach the zipper from the waistband fold line down.
+Or for from seam-line down for curved waistband.
 - _Slipstich_ or _Whipstitch_ the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
 - Press under overhangs.
 - Press the waistband _wrong sides together_ along fold-line.
+Or along seam-line for curved waistband.
 - Slipstich_ or _Whipstitch_ the overhang edges to the zipper.
 - _Egdestitch_ the waistband in place.
 - Alternatively, _Slipstich_ or _Whipstitch_ the waistband in place on the inside.

 __Other closures__
 - Press the waistband _good sides together_ along fold-line.
+Or along seam-line for curved waistband.
 - Sew the overhangs with your seam allowance.
 - Turn the waistband out and to the inside, Press.
 - _Egdestitch_ the waistband in place, this should also close the gap of the over-lap.